Votre partenaire fiable pour des produits de textile professionnels destinés au secteur des soins, à l’horeca, aux entreprises et au commerce de gros

 13.6 Strong focus will be kept on managing water consumption, water pollution and greenhouse gas emissions

-D. MANAGEMENT SYSTEM
+IV.
+MANAGEMENT SYSTEM

 The supplier shall take positive actions to implement the requirements of this standard, to incorporate the standard into all of its operations, and to make the standard an integral part of its overall philosophy.